 Step 5: Progress Monitoring

 Other than requesting progress reports have a monitoring system in place.
-Check for day-to-day productivity if it goes in line with agreed daily work hours.
+Check for day-to-day productivity if it goes in line with the agreed daily work hours.

 Depending on the organizational needs and the current project performance, you can communicate when the contract is ending or if you’d still be working with them for future projects.
 This will allow them to make room on their schedules for your requests.